pusher/pusher-http-ruby/README.md

 ### End-to-end encryption

-This library supports end-to-end encryption of your private channels.
+This library supports [end-to-end encrypted channels](https://pusher.com/docs/channels/using_channels/encrypted-channels).
 This means that only you and your connected clients will be able to read your messages.
 Pusher cannot decrypt them.
 You can enable this feature by following these steps:

 1. Install [Libsodium](https://github.com/jedisct1/libsodium), which we rely on to do the heavy lifting.
 [Follow the installation instructions for your platform.](https://github.com/RubyCrypto/rbnacl/wiki/Installing-libsodium)

-2. You should first set up Private channels.
-This involves [creating an authentication endpoint on your server](https://pusher.com/docs/authenticating_users).
+2. Encrypted channel subscriptions must be authenticated in the exact same way as private channels.
+You should therefore [create an authentication endpoint on your server](https://pusher.com/docs/authenticating_users).

 3. Next, generate your 32 byte master encryption key, encode it as base64 and pass it to the Pusher constructor.